Donor Recognition: When and How to Appreciate Your Supporters

 Conclusion

 Donorbox empowers your donors by letting them manage their donations.
-It also offers you the option to send automated and customized thank-you notes to your donors, recognizing their contribution to your nonprofit.
-Your donors can also donate in honor or in memory of a loved one.
+It also allows you to send automated and customized thank-you notes to your donors, recognizing their contribution to your cause.

-For more nonprofit tips and resources, visit our Nonprofit Blog.
+For more fundraising tips and resources, visit our Nonprofit Blog.
+Subscribe to our monthly newsletter for exclusive content sent straight to your inbox.

 Raviraj heads the sales and marketing team at Donorbox.
 His growth-hacking abilities have helped Donorbox boost fundraising efforts for thousands of nonprofit organizations.